STANLEY-13/2c.ARP_RARP_PROTOCOLS/README.md

 # 2c.SIMULATING ARP /RARP PROTOCOLS
 ## AIM
-To write a python program for simulating ARP and RARP protocols using TCP.
+To write a python program for simulating ARP protocols using TCP.
 ## ALGORITHM:
 ## Client:
 1. Start the program